 However, we recognise that universal solutions in this area are still in development.
 Discussions with all stakeholders have identified a number of possible solutions, including the use of unique researcher identifiers, publisher provision of digital object identifiers (DOIs) at acceptance, and the direct updating of records by publisher systems, all of which can help streamline this process.

-4.5 During the first year of the policy, what date should be taken as the ‘date of publication’ for deposit purposes?
+4.5 During the first two years of the policy, what date should be taken as the ‘date of publication’ for deposit purposes?

 4.6 What should we do if the date of publication is imprecise?

 Where an output’s publication date is provided in the format YYYY-MM, we will expect deposit to take place within three months of the last day of the given month.
 For example, if an article’s publication date were given imprecisely as 'July 2016', we would expect publication within three months of 31 July 2016, that is by 31 October 2016.
 If the output’s publication date is even less precise (for example, 'summer 2016'), we advise depositing on acceptance.
 An article’s acceptance date has the clear advantage of precision.